 1<picture> 2 <source srcSet="image.avif" type="image/avif" /> 3 <source srcSet="image.webp" type="image/webp" /> 4 <img 5 width="1280" height="720" decoding="async" loading="lazy" 6 src="image.jpg" alt="an avif image" /> 7</picture>

 PS: The lazy loading attribute is supported by 75% of all browsers, make use of it!
-Also, don't forget to add width & height to avoid a Layout Shift.
+Also, don't forget to add width and height to avoid a Layout Shift.
 Providing width and height is more important than ever.This is a nice set up for all visitors.
-Just make sure the first source tag is an AVIF image for the browser to display the first media type it can handle.
+Just make sure the first source tag is an AVIF imagefor the browser to display the first media type it can handle.

-Okay, this is probably not as challenging as we originally believed, but creating AVIF images for every viewport with every format can be exhausting.
-Nevertheless, if your website does not have many images, it's a good way to prepare for the future.
-Please remember to provide fallback images for older versions of browsers or experimental usage like in Firefox.
-Else your User Experience might be suffering as images won't get rendered.
-AVIF is good for backgrounds as well.
-Check out the
+Okay, this is probably not as challenging as we originally thought, but creating AVIF images for any viewport of any format can be exhausting.
+Nevertheless, if your website does not have many images, it is a good way to prepare for the future.

 1<picture> 2 3<source 4sizes="(max-width: 640px) 100vw, 640px" 5srcSet="/image-1280.avif 1280w, /image-640.avif 640w, /image-320.avif 320w" 6type="image/avif" /> 7 8<source 9sizes="(max-width: 640px) 100vw, 640px" 10srcSet="/image-1280.avif 1280w, /image-640.webp 640w, /image-320.webp 320w" 11type="image/webp" /> 12 13<source 14sizes="(max-width: 640px) 100vw, 640px" 15srcSet="/image-1280.avif 1280w, /image-640.jpg 640w, /image-320.jpg 320w" 16type="image/jpg" /> 17 18<img 19width="1280" height="720" decoding="async" loading="lazy" 20src="/image.jpg" alt="an avif image" /> 21 22</picture>